Molekule raises $58 million to take pollutants out of the air in the age of wildfires and viruses

 Molekule said it will use its funding to accelerate channel growth, focus on technology innovation, and continue to prioritize product expansion.

 The funding will help Molekule move on to its next goal of providing a robust portfolio of indoor air quality solutions.
-Last year, the Molekule opened its first U.S. manufacturing facility, PECO Zero, in the Tampa, Florida area to help meet the growing demand for air purification.
+Last year, the company opened its first U.S. manufacturing facility, PECO Zero, in the Tampa, Florida area to help meet the growing demand for air purification.

 Samantha Wang, founding general partner at RPS Ventures, said in a statement that air purifiers are one of the fastest-growing markets and that Molekule is bringing real innovation to the space.
 For the future, Dilip Goswami said the company is evaluating what it can do to sense air quality and offer insights.
 At the moment, users don’t get that kind of feedback from the filters.